Nikhith-08/CodeAlpha_Student-Grade-Tracker/README.md

 - **Menu Loop**:
 - The main method provides an interactive menu, allowing teachers to choose actions, view results, or add grades until they decide to exit.

-## Contributing
-Contributions are welcome!
-If you would like to improve this project, please:
-1. Fork the repository.
-2. Create a new branch for your feature (`git checkout -b feature/YourFeature`).
-3. Commit your changes (`git commit -m 'Add feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Open a Pull Request.